-Description Category Enhance connections, such as streets, sidewalks, trails and midblock pathways, to address the barriers between districts and destinations, including large blocks and difficult topography.
+\mathcal{J} Description Category Encourage the use of alternative energy systems.
+Environment Create a public space network with a range of accessible open space types and sizes to reflect the area's diverse character and uses.
+Enhance connections, such as streets, sidewalks, trails and midblock pathways, to address the barriers between districts and destinations, including large blocks and difficult topography.
 Community Design Design streets for enhanced mobility for all users-people who walk, bike, drive and use transit.
 Community Design Design buildings and landscape elements to frame a vibrant public realm of walkable and active streets and public spaces throughout the area.
 Community Design Accommodate future growth by providing opportunities for sustainable development near the proposed light rail transit stations that is compatible with surrounding communities.
 Community Design Highlight the unique character and history of Greater Lyttonsville through new development and public space design.
 Community Design Encourage and accommodate opportunities for creative placemaking, such as public art, parklets and events, to activate streets and open spaces.
-Community Design Require a civic plaza/gathering space adjacent to the future 16th St/Woodside Purple Line Station when redevelopment of the Spring Center site occurs.
-Parks Provide a central civic green urban park when Summit Hills and the WSSC property redevelop.
+Community Design Require a civic green/gathering space adjacent to the future 16th St/Woodside Purple Line Station when redevelopment of the Spring Center site occurs.
+Parks Provide a central civic green urban park when Summit Hills redevelops.
 Parks Provide a new urban greenway park and a new community use recreational park when Summit Hills redevelops.
-Parks Study the potential to daylight Fenwick Branch (piped stream) and the unamed stream on the WSSC site.
+Parks Study the potential to daylight Fenwick Branch (piped stream).
 Parks Address community requests to expand Rosemary Hills-Lyttonsville Local Park and improve recreational facilities.
 Parks Improve bicycle and pedestrian connectivity from Rosemary Hills-Lyttonsville Local Park to neighborhoods.
 Parks Require a neighborhood green urban park/gathering space in the vicinity of the Lyttonsville Purple Line Station in conjunction with residential redevelopment.
 Parks Provide short-term and long-term trail access to Rock Creek Stream Valley Park and the Ireland Drive Trail from Garfield Road.
 Parks Establish a museum/interpretive space within the plan area where photos and artifacts from Lyttonsville's rich history can be preserved and made available to the public.
 Historic Incorporate historically oriented interpretive signage, markers and commemorative art throughout the planning area, including in Purple Line stations.
 Historic Establish a history and art advisory committee composed of Sector Plan area and vicinity representatives, M-NCPPC staff and other representatives of relevant organizations.
 Historic Collaborate with nonprofit/county/private organizations to expand and enhance affordable housing opportunities accessible by mass transit.
 Affordability Identify market rate affordable housing units suitable for inclusion in established affordable housing programs or rental agreements.
 Affordability Enhance the industrial district's surroundings and marketability through business organization and advocacy.
-Affordability Provide for an artisan market/incubator space along Brookville Road.
 Affordability